Will Any Of These Predictions For The "Game Of Thrones" Finale Come True?

 Prediction One: Arya Stark will add Daenerys to her kill list.

-Arya Stark (Maisie Williams) travelled to King’s Landing with a mission: She planned to kill Cersei Lanniser (Lena Headey), one of the few names remaining on her kill list.
+Arya Stark (Maisie Williams) traveled to King’s Landing with a mission: She planned to kill Cersei Lannister (Lena Headey), one of the few names remaining on her kill list.
 But now that Cersei’s been crushed by the Red Keep, and Daenerys Targaryen (Emilia Clarke) has inherited the role of Big Bad Blonde, Arya's plan will likely change.

 According to Melisandre, Arya is destined to kill someone with “green eyes.”
 While Daenerys has violet eyes in the book, Clarke has unmistakably green-grey eyes.
 Arya could easily face-swap her way into Daenerys’ chambers and assassinate the Queen.